Mriganka Basu Roy Chowdhury

 These more "scientific" pursuits aside, I also enjoy gaming, listening to music, reading manga, and watching anime/TV shows.
 I participated (as a team of one) in one of the biggest game jams, the GMTK Game Jam 2023 - a 48-hour game jam based around a theme.
 My entry, A Conscious Virus, can be found here.

 This website is created using flask (and by implication, python), with tailwind for styling.
 The majority of the content here is rendered from markdown, and structural information (for instance, the data for the papers or the seminar) is recorded as .toml files, which is parsed and loaded into jinja templates.
-A small bit of vanilla Javascript is used to manage the toggles and render the $\mathit{math}$.
-Some localStorage is used to store data in your browser to remember your choice of dark mode and toggled entries.
+Client-side interactivity uses Alpine.js, which also handles persisting the toggled sections into localStorage.
+KaTeX is used to render the \(math\).

 An older version of this website was written using rust and actix.
 A significant amount of boilerplate was invested in type-checking .toml files, something I have since found useless since all the parsing happens at server start and hence errors can be caught at that point (surprisingly, actix itself didn't need much code, and I was pleased with the UX).
 As a result, the 500-line codebase is now just less than 90 lines of python (discounting the blog feature which was not present earlier).